Transfer to another college or university

-If you need to transfer to another university or college within the first six months of your main course of study, you will need to apply for a release letter from the University.
+If you need to transfer to another university or college within the first six months of your main course of study, you will need to apply for release from the University.

-If you wish to transfer after six months, you don't need permission or a release letter.
+If you wish to transfer after six months, you don't need permission for release.

 Eligibility for a release letter

 For your application to be considered, the other university or college must be registered with the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
 You can check this using the CRICOS course and institution search.

 Monash will approve your application for release, if:

 - your course is academically unsuitable for you.
 This means that you’re unable to achieve satisfactory course progress at the level you’re studying, or the course doesn't meet your educational/developmental needs or study capabilities, or you’re better suited to a different learning environment

 - you can prove compassionate or compelling reasons for the transfer.
 Some examples are: a family member is studying interstate and you want to live with them, you want to change your course to access a cultural support network or services provided by the new university or college

 - the course outlined in the written agreement has not been delivered

 - you provide evidence that your reasonable expectations about the course are not being met